 More chai spice recipes to try

-If you have tried this recipe for chai latte syrup please give it a rating or leave a comment – I love to hear how you get along with my creations.
+If you have tried this chai syrup recipe please give it a rating or leave a comment - I love to hear how you get along with my creations.

 Why not sign up to receive LittleSugarSnaps newsletters to hear when new recipes are published?
 You'll get a free welcome e-book with my top baking tips and 5 favourite cake recipes.
 Or stay in touch on socials: